MetOffice/simulation-systems/source/Development/TestSuites/multi-repo_testing.rst

 ========================

 Multi-repository changes are expected to pass the regression tests for all the repositories involved.
-To carry out the tests involved in a linked ticket it can be helpful to refer to the :ref:`repository figure <multirepo>`; testing both child and parent repositories as needed.
+To carry out the tests involved in a linked pull request it can be helpful to refer to the :ref:`repository figure <multirepo>`; testing both child and parent repositories as needed.
 Further details of how testing in each repository is handled can be found on the :ref:`Testing page<testing>`.

 All Simulation Systems repositories containing a test suite will also contain a ``dependencies.yaml`` file in the top directory of the repository.
 This file